nasa/libSPRITE/README.md

 ex.: `make LUA_INCLUDE=/usr/include/lua5.2`

-You can also change the number of Lua library to link to by setting the `LUA_LIB` variable.
+You can also change the Lua library path by setting the `LUA_LIB` variable.

 # Testing
 'make test' will build the unit tests for this package.
 You must have *cppunit*